-All Sexual Assault, Domestic Violence, Dating Violence and Stalking Prevention classes were presented on line to students with the exception of fall 2020 transfer Orientation which was presented in person to all transfer students.
-The on-line training courses consisted of the following.
+All Sexual Assault, Domestic Violence, Dating Violence and Stalking Prevention classes were presented online to students except for fall 2020 transfer orientation which was presented in person to all transfer students.
+The online training courses consisted of the following.

 Think About It: Campus SaVE (The Campus Sexual Violence Elimination Act) and Adult Learners This is an online Title IX training program offered to all incoming freshmen, graduate and transfer students.